Error Bars

 This is especially seen when representing confidence intervals and prediction intervals associated with fitting equations to data.

-If there is error on both the x axis and y axis, then people will sometimes represent this as a box or ellipse around the points—though this is much less common.
+If there is error on both the $x$ axis and $y$ axis, then people will sometimes represent this as a box or ellipse around the points—though this is much less common.
 I am sure that, if you think some, you can invent your own cool ways to represent error.
 But the ones we have covered above are the most common.

 Having a spread in values is a fact of working with data.
 Error bars are a way to represent these values.
 But even though there are some strong conventions in representing error, you can still think through how you want to do this, and you should always always always tell your viewer what you are representing.